stain/s11.no/content/categories/phd/_index.md

 While I was [working at The University of Manchester](/2023/about/) as a Research Fellow, I was a [PhD candidate](https://www.uva.nl/en/profile/s/o/s.soilandreyes/s.soiland-reyes.html) in the [INDElab](https://indelab.org/) at the [Informatics Institute](http://ivi.uva.nl/) of the [University of Amsterdam](http://uva.nl/).

-My supervisors are [Paul Groth](http://pgroth.com/) and [Carole Goble](https://research.manchester.ac.uk/en/persons/carole.goble).
+My supervisors were [Paul Groth](http://pgroth.com/) and [Carole Goble](https://research.manchester.ac.uk/en/persons/carole.goble).
 My thesis title is _FAIR Research Objects and Computational Workflows – A Linked Data Approach_.

 I started in July 2019 and concluded in December 2023, with final manuscript submitted in May 2024.
-The formal [doctoral thesis defence](https://www.uva.nl/en/content/events/2025/01/fair-research-objects-and-computational-workflows-a-linked-data-approach.html) was on 15th January 2025, see [ceremony video](https://hva-uva.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=32a16d66-8b01-437b-9e99-b24200b189c6).
+The formal [doctoral thesis defence](https://www.uva.nl/en/content/events/2025/01/fair-research-objects-and-computational-workflows-a-linked-data-approach.html) and awarding the degree of Doctor was on 15th January 2025, see [ceremony video](https://hva-uva.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=32a16d66-8b01-437b-9e99-b24200b189c6).

 As I did a _thesis by publication_, these pages also gather the articles submitted/accepted/published that became part of my PhD thesis.
 Note that some of these articles have been slightly reformatted to fit publication on the Web or in the thesis PDF (e.g. using the [s11 Citation house style](/2021/house-rules/citation-style/)), see full list of sources and editorial changes in [appendix Contributions](../../2022/phd/contributions/).